2013/14 AGM ELECTIONS

 The Treasurer or his/her delegate shall provide a written financial report to the Board of Directors at each regular scheduled meeting and at such other times as directed by the President or Board of Directors.
 The Treasurer shall provide an annual written financial report at the General Meeting of each year, and assist the Budget and Finance Committee in the preparation of an annual budget for the State Association.

-The Youth Commissioner (Recreational & Scholastic) shall be responsible for;
+The Recreational Youth Commissioner shall be responsible for;

-1) Inspection of the venue for, and general jurisdiction over the Recreational and Scholastic State Cups;
+1) Inspection of the venue for, and general jurisdiction over the Recreational State Cups;

 2) Review and approval of team entry forms and team eligibility;

 3) Prepare game schedules and brackets for said cups.
 The Youth Recreational Commissioner shall serve as the liaison between the State Association and the State Cups’ local host association.

 4) Assist with Recreational Leagues.

 5) To be the liaison between recreational coaches and clubs and the ASSA Board.

 The Recreational Youth Commissioner shall in general perform all the duties incident to the position of Recreational Youth Commissioner and such other duties as from time to time may be assigned to him or her by the President or by the Board of Directors and shall be under the overall authority of the designated State Association Youth Commissioner for reporting purposes.